 Click Next when you have chosen which part of the view to export.

 6.4.2 Save location and file formats

-In this step, you can choose name and save location for the graphics file (see figure 6.25).
+In this step, you can choose name and save location for the graphics file (see figure 6.27).
+CLC Drug Discovery Workbench supports the following file formats for graphics export: